ahmedsohair/Doctoral-Colloquium/README.md

 # SAPTA: Style-Aware Prompt-based Text Anonymization

-This repository contains references for the poster submitted at RMIT the Doctoral Colloquium 2025.
+This repository contains references for the poster submitted at RMIT Doctoral Colloquium 2025.

 ---